What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 What Healing Actually Looks Like

 The most important thing I want you to hear is this: these patterns are not who you are.
-They are what you learned.
-And what was learned can, with the right support, be unlearned — or more precisely, added to.
-Your nervous system can learn something new alongside what it already knows.
+They are what the predictive part of your brain learned.
+And what was learned can, with the right support and enough new experience, begin to update.

 Healing relational trauma isn't primarily an intellectual process.
 You can understand every word in this blog post and still feel your chest tighten when someone goes quiet in a conversation.
-That's because the patterns live in your body and nervous system, not just your mind.
+That's because the patterns live in implicit memory, not just in your conscious mind.
 Understanding is the beginning, not the destination.

 What actually shifts things is a combination of approaches.
 Working somatically — learning to notice and be with what's happening in your body rather than immediately trying to manage it away.
 Working with the parts of you that formed these protective strategies — getting curious about them rather than fighting them, understanding what they were trying to do for you.
-Building real skills in emotional regulation so that flooding and shutdown gradually lose their grip.
-And doing all of this inside a therapeutic relationship that itself becomes a place where a different kind of connection is possible.
+Building real skills in regulation so that flooding and shutdown — those automatic predictions of danger — gradually lose their grip.
+Because when the brain gets enough new information, its predictions begin to change.
+That is not a metaphor.
+That is how brains work.

 As a therapist in Redlands offering both in-person sessions and online therapy throughout California, this is the work I do with women every day.
 Not fixing what's broken — there isn't anything broken.
-Helping your system learn, slowly and at its own pace, that it no longer has to work this hard to stay safe.
+Helping the predictive part of your brain learn, slowly and at its own pace, that it no longer has to work this hard to keep you safe.

 A Note Before You Go